 - Why do you wish to enroll in the Global Leadership program?

-- What sector do you work in or wish to work in?
-How is this program relevant to your career goals in this sector?
+- How is this program relevant to your career or future goals?

-- What academic courses and/or training have you done that relate to development of leadership/management skills, cross-cultural communication, international development, humanitarian aid or international education?
-(Indicate if these have been taken at Royal Roads University).
+- What academic courses and/or training have you done that relate to development of global leadership?

-- What other special strengths or experiences do you bring to the program?
+- What other strengths or experiences do you bring to the program that you think might be relevant?

 There are three options for your Writing Sample: